 Try indoor climbing at the Banff Centre for Arts and Creativity

-Fuel up on caffeine at Little Wild
+Fuel up on caffeine at Little Wild Cafe

 Ride a horse to Sundance Lodge

-This log cabin was built in 1991 and the only way to get to it is through a 16 kilometre hike, horseback ride, or bike ride.
+This log cabin was built in 1991 and the only way to get to it is through a 16-kilometre hike, horseback ride or bike ride.

 Visit a rooftop patio

-Take a wine and cheese cruise on Lake MinnewankaÂ
+Take a beer cruise on Lake Minnewanka

-Try mountain biking
+Try mountain biking on Banff’s world-class trails

-Watch the sunrise or the sunset
+Watch the sunrise or sunset

-You can catch the sunrise or the sunset by one of the many lakes in Banff.
+You can catch the sunrise or sunset by one of the many lakes in Banff.
 If you’re an experienced hiker, gear up with extra safety equipment and flashlight for a (very) early morning hike up one of the easier trails to catch the sunrise.

 Try an ATV tour

-Visit Cows
+Visit Cows for ice cream

 Try pastries at Wild Flour